Flexibility is still key to retaining working parents

 In-person work without flexibility will remain a barrier to attracting and retaining top talent and become a deficit to employers.

 Amid continued attrition, our most recent State of Working Parents survey found that 40% of parents still considering a job change.
 And for many, they cite the need for continued or greater flexibility.

 The pandemic may be receding, but it surfaced challenges that working families have long contended with and will continue to face for the foreseeable future.
 However, it also compelled many employers to provide increased flexibility that felt long overdue to many parents and caregivers for whom it’s now become table stakes.

 No commute means busy parents can spend more quality time with their families.
-Working from home creates flexibility that makes childcare more manageable.
+Working from home creates flexibility that makes child care more manageable.
 Remote work gives families choice over where they live for lower cost of living or proximity to additional support.
-Top employers will find ways to maintain this new-found flexibility as they return to offices.
+Top employers have and will continue to find ways to maintain this new-found flexibility in a post-pandemic era.

 The truth is, it’s far from easy and there are no quick fixes.SJ Sacchetti, Cleo CEO